panoptic-labs/docs/blog/2023-07-13-streamia-defi-native-options-pricing/2023-07-13-streamia-defi-native-options-pricing.md

 This means that streamia is not a divergent step away from the BSM, but rather an adaptation of traditional options pricing.
 In short, streamia is built for pricing perpetual DeFi options.

-_Join the growing community of Panotimists and be the first to hear our latest updates by following us on our[ social media platforms](https://links.panoptic.xyz/all).
+_Join the growing community of Panoptimists and be the first to hear our latest updates by following us on our[ social media platforms](https://links.panoptic.xyz/all).
 To learn more about Panoptic and all things DeFi options, check out our[ docs](https://panoptic.xyz/docs/intro) and head to our[ website](https://panoptic.xyz/)._